onlyquake/xonotic-wiki/Team_Deathmatch.markdown

 -   Always keep moving.
 This can be especially true for smaller maps and/or very crowded matches.
 If you stay in one place for too long, you risk becoming an easy target.
 -   If your map contains powerups such as the ones mentioned above, make good use of them.
 They can be useful tools to win a match!
 -   Keep your suicides at a minimum.
 Your point counter *can* enter into the negatives, so always avoid self-injury.
--   Using team [binds](binds) like “Enemy seen” are useful here and can be used to alert teammates of an enemy presence.
+-   Using team [binds](binds) like "Enemy seen" are useful here and can be used to alert teammates of an enemy presence.

 List of Demos and Videos
 ------------------------